-Additionally, the Company issued 17,512,280 four-year warrants to purchase SVS of the Company (the "Warrants").
-Each purchaser of the Second Lien Notes received Warrants at 50% coverage of the principal amount of such purchaser's Second Lien Notes divided by the strike price of \$2.086 per share.
-The Warrants were issued by the Company in connection with, but were detached from, the Company's issuance of the Second Lien Notes.
+Additionally, the Company issued 17,512,280 four-year warrants to purchase SVS of the Company (the "Second Lien Notes Warrants").
+Each purchaser of the Second Lien Notes received Second Lien Notes Warrants at 50% coverage of the principal amount of such purchaser's Second Lien Notes divided by the strike price of \$2.086 per share.
+The Second Lien Notes Warrants were issued by the Company in connection with, but were detached from, the Company's issuance of the Second Lien Notes.
 Refer to Note 13 - Derivative Liabilities for additional information.

-In March, 2023, the Company, one of its wholly subsidiaries ("JMGT, LLC") and the Company's Chief Executive Officer and Chairman of the board of directors ("CEO") entered into an amendment to his existing employment agreement (the "Amendment") pursuant to which the CEO agreed to receive the \$750 annual cash bonus that would otherwise have been paid to him for 2022 in the following alternative form: (i) a lump sum cash payment in the amount of \$250, which was paid on March 15, 2023, (ii) \$750 aggregate principal amount of 12% second lien notes due December 7, 2026 ("Second Lien Notes"), which were issued on March 15, 2023, and (iii) fully-detached warrants to purchase up to approximately \$375 worth of the Company's SVS ("Warrants"), which were issued on September 1, 2023 resulting in the issuance of Warrants to purchase 551,471 SVS at an exercise price of \$0.68 per share.
-The fair value of the Warrants that were issued was \$200, which was recorded as additional debt discount to the Second Lien Notes, with a corresponding offset to Paidin capital within equity.
+In March 2023, the Company, one of its wholly subsidiaries ("JMGT, LLC") and the Company's Chief Executive Officer and Chairman of the board of directors ("CEO") entered into an amendment to his existing employment agreement (the "Amendment") pursuant to which the CEO agreed to receive the \$750 annual cash bonus that would otherwise have been paid to him for 2022 in the following alternative form: (i) a lump sum cash payment in the amount of \$250, which was paid in March 2023, (ii) \$750 aggregate principal amount of Second Lien Notes, which were issued in March 2023, and (iii) fully-detached warrants to purchase up to approximately \$375 worth of Second Lien Notes Warrants, which were issued on September 1, 2023 resulting in the issuance of Second Lien Notes Warrants to purchase 551,471 SVS at an exercise price of \$0.68 per share.
+The fair value of the Second Lien Notes Warrants that were issued was \$200, which was recorded as additional debt discount to the Second Lien Notes, with a corresponding offset to Paid-in capital within equity.